 Introduction

-Photoreceptive organs, eyes and ocelli, have arisen several times in evolution and recent data suggest that this has even happened at least seven times within the cnidarian phylum alone (Picciani et al., 2018).
-Still, the existing data has shown that in all case opsins are used as the photopigment initially harvesting the photons as a complex including a chromophore, which is most often retinal (Land and Nilsson, 2012).
+Photoreceptive organs, eyes and ocelli, have arisen many times in animal evolution and recent data suggest that this has even happened at least nine times within the cnidarian phylum alone (Picciani et al., 2018).
+Still, the existing data has shown that in most cases opsins are used as the photopigment initially harvesting the photons as a complex including a chromophore, which is most often retinal (Land and Nilsson, 2012).
 This has resulted in two major clades of opsins used as photopigments, rhabdomeric and ciliary opsins, with their expression following the morphology of the photoreceptors (Shichida and Matsuyama, 2009).
 Recently it has been shown that in rare cases another clade of opsins, xenopsins, are used as photopigments (Döring et al., 2020; Vöcking et al., 2017).
 Yet other opsins, Peropsins and RGR opsins, are not directly involved in light absorption but work as photoisomerases in vertebrate ciliary photoreceptors reactivating the opsin-retinal complex.
 In rhabdomeric photoceptors light absorption does not lead to full dissociation of retinal but to a metarhodopsin complex, which is reactivated through absorption of a second photon.

 In cnidarians little experimental data are available about the details of the phototransduction, but molecular studies have found many of the putatively involved components (Koyanagi et al., 2008; Michaela et al., 2015; Picciani et al., 2018).
 Opsin genes have been identified in all examined cnidarian classes and especially in hydrozoans they are present in high numbers.
 In Cladonema radiatum 18 opsin genes were found but in Hydra vulgaris it was as many as 42 (Macias-Munez et al., 2019; Suga et al., 2008).
 These many opsins are expressed in basically all body parts but experimental evidence for their functional significance is lacking almost all cases.
 The known cnidarian opsins constitute three distinct clades called cniopsins, anthozoan opsins I and anthzoan opsins II, respectively (Vöcking et al., 2017).
 Interestingly, the three clades do not seem to be closely related to each other(Vöcking et al., 2017).

 Within cnidarians cubomedusae, or box jellyfish, so far represent the only case of proper vision with image forming eyes, which have evolved independently of all other image forming eyes (Garm et al., 2011; Nilsson et al., 2005; Picciani et al., 2018).
 These image forming eyes, the upper and lower lens eyes, share many structural similarities with the vertebrate camera type eyes such as a hemisphere shaped retina made of ciliary photoreceptors, a single spherical lens at least partly focusing the light onto the retina and an adjustable pupil in the lower lens eye (Nilsson et al., 2005).
-Through electrophysiological work, immunocytochemistry, micro spectrophotometometry and in situ hybridization it has been shown that the two lens eyes also utilize opsins as photopigment (Bielecki et al., 2014; Ekström et al., 2008; Garm et al., 2007; Michaela et al., 2015; O'Connor et al., 2010).
+Based on electrophysiological work, immunocytochemistry, micro spectrophotometometry, and in situ hybridization the two lens eyes also use opsins as photopigment (Bielecki et al., 2014; Ekström et al., 2008; Garm et al., 2007; Michaela et al., 2015; O'Connor et al., 2010).
 Even though the photoreceptors of all examined cubozoan photoreceptors are ciliary in structure they do not express ciliary opsins.
 Instead all their opsins belong to the clade cniopsins, so far only found in cnidarians .
+[Introduce the phylogeny of cnidops here].

-Interestingly, all known species of cubomedusae have two additional eye types, the pit and slit eyes, where it still hasn’t been possible to identity the photopigments (Garm et al., 2008; Garm and Ekström, 2010).
-These eyes are structurally similar to the simple eyes found in many scyphomedusae and hydromedusae, and are putatively non-image forming directional light meters.
+Interestingly, all known species of cubomedusae have two eye types in addition to the lens eyes, the pit and slit eyes, where it still hasn’t been possible to identity the photopigments (Garm et al., 2008; Garm and Ekström, 2010).
+These eyes are structurally similar to the simple eyes found in many scyphomedusae and hydromedusae, and are putatively non-image forming, directional light meters.
 Still, no functional data exists from these eyes and the only evidence for them being photosensory comes from morphology.